woocommerce/qit-documentation/docs/custom-tests/themes.md

 ## Tips for managing themes

-- **Keep Themes in Version Control:** If using custom themes or child themes, maintain them in a repository.
+- **Keep themes in version control:** If using custom themes or child themes, maintain them in a repository.
 This ensures consistent installations and updates during the test lifecycle.
-- **Use Config Files:** Leverage qit.json or qit.yml to specify which themes to install and activate for certain test runs, making it easy to toggle between themes without rewriting scripts.
+- **Use config files:** Leverage qit.json or qit.yml to specify which themes to install and activate for certain test runs, making it easy to toggle between themes without rewriting scripts.
-- **Focus on Selectors and Markup:** Keep an eye on HTML selectors and markup differences.
+- **Focus on selectors and markup:** Keep an eye on HTML selectors and markup differences.
 Write tests that rely on stable identifiers when possible, such as `data-test` attributes, to minimize theme-related flakiness.

 ## Next steps